 Dr. Danner's Doozies

-Some veterinarians and staff go the extra mile to bring themselves to the attention of state veterinary boards.
+Some vets go the extra mile to get the attention of state veterinary boards.

 From dog breeders performing at-home ear-crop surgeries to hydrocodone-addicted veterinary staff members, Dan G. Danner, DVM, has seen some bonafide doozies during his service on the Oklahoma State Board of Veterinary Medical Examiners and the board of directors of the American Association of Veterinary State Boards.